fulcrologic/fulcro/docs/index.md

 our best to update the materials when possible, but it would be really helpful for you to file an issue if you notice something is outdated.

+There is also a playlist of [legacy videos](https://www.youtube.com/playlist?list=PLVi9lDx-4C_T_gsmBQ_2gztvk6h_Usw6R) from when the project was known as Untangled.
+These videos are still relevant, and may lead to insight by exposing you to different angles of the same topic.
+For the most part just substitute "Fulcro" every time you see or hear "Untangled".

 ## Companion Projects

 Fulcro has a few companion projects that you should know about:

 - [Fulcro Spec](https://github.com/fulcrologic/fulcro-spec): A BDD testing library written in Fulcro that gives you powerful extensions and expressiveness over clj/cljs test.
 It can refresh and render test results in a browser for both client and server!
 - [Fulcro CSS](https://github.com/fulcrologic/fulcro-css): A library for writing/co-locating CSS on UI components.
+- [Fulcro SQL](https://github.com/fulcrologic/fulcro-sql): A library that can run Fulcro graph queries against an SQL database.
 - [Fulcro Template](https://github.com/fulcrologic/fulcro-template): A (forkable) repository that has a full-stack starter app, and includes a rename script.
 - [Getting Started Files](https://github.com/fulcrologic/fulcro-getting-started): A repository that has the source code for the Getting Started Guide.
 - [In The Large Files](https://github.com/fulcrologic/fulcro-in-the-large): A repository with the source code for the Fulcro In the Large videos.